vviau/vv-plugins/search-element-id/README.md

-# Arc services plugin
+# Arc search dimensions by element ID
-This plugin can be used to find all dimensions containing a sepcific element:
+This plugin can be used to find all dimensions containing a sepcific element ID

 ## Add this plugin to your application
 1. Download the folder.